 There are few states in the country where underage drinking is more accepted than Wyoming.
-Nearly 20% of all alcohol sold in the state is consumed by minors.
-41% of 12th grade high school students have had a drink in the past 30 days, and 26% of those students binge drink regularly.
-Given how widespread underage drinking is, it’s vital that parents and children understand just how dangerous it is.
+Approximately 10% of all alcohol sold in the state is consumed by minors.
+In 2013, 34% of 9th through 12th graders had a drink in the past month, and 21% of those students binge drink.
+Given how widespread underage drinking is, it's vital that parents and children understand just how dangerous it is.

 We all know that children don’t come with a handbook.
 It’s understandable that most parents don’t know how to prevent their children from drinking alcohol.
 But the solution is an easy one.
-Studies have proven that parental influence is the number one reason children don’t drink.
+Studies have proven that parental influence is the number one reason children don’t drink, and kids are 50% less likely to engage in risky alcohol and drugs when taught about the risks and dangers by their parents.

 So, we've laid out a simple plan to keep your child from drinking and we've made it easy to remember: Talk Early and Often.